dreamcatcher-tech/network/Inbox/Dreamcatcher Business Model.md

 ```

-The company may also spend that capital on acquiring license shares from those willing to trade, and would engage in promotional activities and business development to increase the value of the license shares it holds.
+The company may also spend that capital on acquiring license shares from those willing to trade, and would engage in promotional activities and business development to increase the value of the license shares it holds:

 ```mermaid
 flowchart LR